CRTejaswi/resources/Language(s)/PowerShell/README.md

 - A. Specify what you need. <br>
 - B. Filter out what you need from what PS gives you. <br>

     eg. To get a specific service, you can specify it with `get-service`. <br>
     ```
     gsv -name e*,*seo*
     ```
     But if you want a list of ONLY running services, you have to filter. <br>
     ```
     gsv -name e*,*seo* | where {$_.status -eq 'running'}
     ```
     Don't rely on headers O/P by cmdlets like `get-service` to infer it's properties. <br>
-Always use `get-member` to lookup cmdlet property names.
+    Always use `get-member` to lookup cmdlet property names. <br>
     ```
     gsv | gm
     ```